nafisnawaz-data/E-mail-classification/README.md

-# E-mail-classification using Logistic regression
+# E-mail-classification using Logistic regression and GUI tkinter to check the emails with configure messages